appsmithorg/appsmith-docs/website/docs/reference/widgets/container.md

 <dd>

 Sets the border color of the widget.
-If JavaScript is enabled, you can specify valid [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color) value to adjust the border color.
+If JavaScript is enabled, you can specify a valid [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color) value to adjust the border color.

 </dd>